 Bake the Tofu

-- Stir your marinade ingredients together in a small bowl: wine, soy sauce, maple syrup, sesame oil and ginger.
+- Stir the tofu marinade ingredients together: Shaoxing wine, soy sauce, maple syrup, sesame oil, and ginger.

-- Place diced tofu in a shallow dish and pour the sauce over it.
-Give everything a gentle stir.
+- Place diced tofu in a shallow dish and pour the marinade over it.
+Give everything a gentle stir and let it marinade for 30 minutes to 12 hours.

 Make the Stir-Fry